Jackcuii/TOEFL-Speaking-Quant-Training/README.md

 This practice shows that LLM reforms our frontend GUI development.
 But there is still a long way to go in code prompt-engineering. (both for me and GPT)
 ## Update Log
 v0.1 - a demo, no real content
+v0.2 - beautify
+v0.3 - add triple countdown, seperate the display